 With that in mind, we’ve come up with some tips to make your SIS transition a bit smoother and easier.

 1) Establish a Realistic Timeframe

 Moving from one SIS to another isn’t as simple as moving a few files around.
-Records, reporting, operating infrastructure, and more need to be carefully reviewed and transferred to make sure all of the data is going where it belongs.
+Records, reporting, operating infrastructure, and more must be carefully reviewed and transferred to ensure all of the data is going where it belongs.